 Purchase a below market value property

-While this strategy doesn’t use completely no money and uses some form of bridging loan, it can still be used to gain access to the housing market.
+While this strategy doesn’t use completely no money and uses some form of bridging loan, it can still be used to gain access to the housing market and invest in property.

 If the buyer uses the bridging loan to add value to a property, for example, in a property that needs a new kitchen, they can successfully refinance and make a profit.